 As you will discover the abundance of birds that the island will offer you, the 1864 lighthouse is definitely worth a visit.
 This white, cast iron-made lighthouse is the oldest and most well-maintained in New Zealand.
 Visitors are welcome to see stunning and panoramic views of the island.
 Before you embark on your journey to this island, you are advised to bring your own food and beverages as there are no cafes and restaurants.

 Opening Hours: 9am - 6pm.
 Closed on public holidays

 Access: From Gulf Harbour Marina, take the 360 Discovery Cruise, departing from Pier Z, towards Tiritiri Matangi Island.
 The first ferry departs at 9:50am and the journey time is 20 minutes.
 It is 55 NZD (40 USD) for Adult return and 32 NZD (23 USD) for Child return.
 You can choose the guided walk with it, but additional payments are required.

 Book Now: 360 Discovery Cruise

 Whangaparaoa's nature awaits you

-New Zealand’s role in wildlife conservation has gone beyond its comfort zone to provide refuge to the most endangered bird species and to educate their citizens about protecting their animals.
-Whangaparaoa may be known for its whales and dolphins throughout its existence, but very recently, birds have been prominent as well.
-Thanks to the wildlife conservationists here, locals are working together towards the greater good, to increase an awareness for future generations about the importance of biodiversity in our Earth’s ecosystem.
+New Zealand’s role in wildlife conservation has gone beyond its comfort zone to provide refuge to the most endangered bird species and to educate its citizens about protecting their animals.
+Whangaparaoa may be known for its whales and dolphins, but very recently, birds have been prominent as well.
+For a vacation spent in nature, plan your visit to Whangaparaoa soon.

 Get Trip101 in your inbox